purpleblues/deviceconsole/README.md

 deviceconsole
 ============

-This program makes you see the logs of your iOS device in terminal of your mac.
+This program shows you the logs of the iOS device in terminal of your mac.

 I added some features to it and modified a little bit.